datahint-eu/vizor-echarts/README.md

  - `Apache-2.0` Licensed (same as echarts)
  - Lots of examples in the `Vizor.ECharts.Demo` project

+The project currently is not yet production ready, it will be around September/October.
+Small API changes will occur frequently until version >= 1.0.0 .

 ## How to include

 1. Add a package reference to `Vizor.ECharts`